 I still wake at dawn’s grey light – cocooned in soft sadness, your warmth beside me – and take my worn spirit to that wood.
 The one beside the road, the sign beside the stile, the name that always slips my mind.

-Steep climb through trees; high plateau held beneath a winter’s sky, edged with low sunlight and cut by an ice road the children pretend to skate.
-Their voices ring in chilled air.
+Steep climb through trees to a high plateau held beneath a winter’s sky, edged with low sunlight and cut by an ice road the children pretend to skate.
+Their voices ringing in chilled air.

-Then our descent back down, steps quickening through sudden thrilling dusk.
-And, to cap it all, owls calling to and fro across the valley, to claim the coming night.
+Then our descent back down, steps quickening through sudden thrilling dusk and, to cap it all, owls calling to and fro across the valley, to claim the coming night.

-A perfect day, do you remember too?

-That wood beside the road, the sign beside the stile, the name that always slips my mind.
+A perfect day.
+Do you remember too, that wood beside the road, the sign beside the stile, the name that always slips my mind?